Riddim-GLiTCH/RR-source/Readme.md

-# You know that stalking me is also not cool, right?
+# Also ZPL is a plagarist.